lizan-prad/Feeds-Unsplash/README.md

 ## Assumptions

-- API Availability: The remote API used for fetching posts is available and stable.
+- API Availability: The remote API used for fetching pictures is available and stable.
 If the API is down or unreachable, the app will show an error message to the user.
-- Image URLs: It is assumed that each post has a valid image URL.
+- Image URLs: It is assumed that albums have valid image URLs.
 In a real-world scenario, proper validation and error handling would be necessary.
-- Infinite Scroll: The API supports pagination and returns a predictable number of posts per page.
-The current implementation assumes that fetching posts will return a non-empty response until there are no more posts.
+- Infinite Scroll: The API supports pagination and returns a predictable number of user albums per page.
+The current implementation assumes that fetching these picture albums will return a non-empty response until there are no more posts.
-- Core Data Model: The Core Data model for caching posts is set up correctly.
-The model includes attributes for id, title, and body as required by the Post entity.
+- Core Data Model: The Core Data model for caching picture albums are set up correctly.
+The model includes attributes for id, links, urls, descriptions and user as required by the `PictureEntity` entity.

 ## Project Structure